Monday, 30 December 2019

 The details for this hill were re-assessed when the Ordnance Survey non-contour Vector Map Local hosted on the Geograph website and which is entitled the Interactive Coverage Map became available online.
 This mapping has many spot heights not on other publicly available Ordnance Survey maps and importantly for this hill it has a 488m summit spot height positioned over 130 metres from where the 487m spot height appears on the Ordnance Survey 1:25,000 Explorer map indicating a higher position within the uppermost contour.

-Another resource now available online is the WalkLakes website which hosts an interactive Ordnance Survey map originated from the Ordnance Survey Open Data programme.
-This map has many spot heights not on other publicly available Ordnance Survey maps and for this hill’s summit the 488m spot height also appears in the same position as it does on the non-contour Vector Map Local hosted on the Geograph website.
+Another resource now available online is the WalkLakes website which hosts an interactive map originated from the Ordnance Survey Open Data programme.
+This map has many spot heights not on other publicly available Ordnance Survey maps and for the summit of this hill the 488m spot height also appears in the same position as it does on the non-contour Vector Map Local hosted on the Geograph website.

 The details for this hill were also re-assessed when the OS Maps website became available online.
 This is the replacement for OS Get-a-map and has contours at 5m intervals which are proving consistently more accurate compared to the 5m contours that sometimes appear on Ordnance Survey 1:25,000 Explorer maps and used to appear on the online Vector Map Local.
 These re-assessments resulted in the hill being listed with an estimated c 20m of drop.